In the guide

 - UKCA marking of products

-As of 1 January 2021, UK notified bodies operating under Regulation No 305/2011 and based in the UK have a new UK 'approved body' status and listed on a new UK database.
-Approved bodies will be able to undertake conformity assessment activity for UK designated standards.
+Since 1 January 2021, UK notified bodies operating under Regulation No 305/2011 and based in the UK have had a new UK 'approved body' status and listed on a new UK database.
+Approved bodies will be able to undertake conformity assessment activity for designated standards.
 Where an approved body has undertaken the assessment, the manufacturer (or their authorised representative) must affix the UKCA mark.

-In Regulation (EU) No 305/2011, a construction product is defined as "any product or kit which is produced and placed on the market for incorporation in a permanent manner in construction works or parts thereof and the performance of which has an effect on the performance of the construction works with respect to the basic requirements for construction works".
-This definition will remain the same after the transition period.
+In assimilated Regulation (EU) No 305/2011, a construction product is defined as "any product or kit which is produced and placed on the market for incorporation in a permanent manner in construction works or parts thereof and the performance of which has an effect on the performance of the construction works with respect to the basic requirements for construction works".

 Construction products include products such as doors, windows, shutters and gates, membranes, thermal insulation products, chimneys and flues, sanitary appliances, fire alarms, flooring, fire retardant products, space heating appliances, power cables, glass, and fixings.

-There is a legal requirement for certain products to be UKCA-marked when placed on the internal UK market.
-UKCA marking is a key indicator of a product's compliance with UK legislation.
+There is a legal requirement for certain products to be UKCA-marked when placed on the internal GB market.
+UKCA marking is a key indicator of a product's compliance with GB legislation.
 By affixing the UKCA mark on a product, a manufacturer is declaring conformity with all of the legal requirements to achieve UKCA marking.

 You should know what products must bear the UKCA mark and the accompanying documents required, and should be able to identify products that are clearly not in compliance.